-BSMS requires all UK/EU applicants to sit the BMAT in the year of application in order to be considered for interview.
+BSMS requires all applicants to sit the BMAT in the year of application in order to be considered for interview.

-We score the BMAT out of 28 (9 marks for Section 1, 9 for Section 2 and 5 marks for each element of Section 3) we then rank all applicants according to their total score out of 28 and work down the rankings to fill our interview places.
+We score the BMAT out of 28 (9 marks for Section 1, 9 marks for Section 2 and 5 marks for each element of Section 3).
+We then rank all applicants according to their total score out of 28 and work down the rankings to fill our interview places.

 To help you prepare for the test, BMAT have produced a number of very useful resources including guides to the content of the course and past test papers.

 Find out more about BMAT resources >